mitranim/statil/readme.md

 ## Motivation

-Other static generators are effing bloated and don't integrate well with gulp.
+Most static generators are bloated frameworks that run as their own process and don't integrate with anything else.
+I want a generator that is also a JS _library_ that can be integrated into a Gulp build.

-If you're unfamiliar with the idea of a static site, it's a site pre-rendered from a bunch of templates into a collection of complete html pages.
-It can be served as static files by a fast server like nginx or a service like GitHub Pages.
+If you're unfamiliar with the idea of a static site, it's a site pre-rendered from a bunch of templates into a collection of complete HTML pages.
+It can be served by a fast static server like nginx or a service like GitHub Pages.
 Great for stateless sites like repository documentation or a personal blog.

 ## Installation